Sir George Clerk, 6th Baronet: Career

-Later life and death
+Later life

+Sir George served as President of the Zoological Society from 1862 to 1867 and as Chairman of the Royal Academy of Music.

 In 1812 he was elected a Fellow of the Royal Society of Edinburgh, his proposers being Thomas Charles Hope, Sir George Stewart MacKenzie and John Playfair.
 He was elected a Fellow of the Royal Society of London in 1819.

+Personal life

+On 13 August 1810, Clerk was married to Maria Anne Law (1788-1866), the daughter of Ewan Law MP, brother of Edward Law, 1st Baron Ellenborough.
+He lived with his family in Penicuik House built by his grandfather.
+The family (both male and female) played at curling on purpose-built ponds at the house.
+The family hosted a Grand Curling Match in 1847.
+Together, they were the parents of: